Carol Araullo: Post martial-law

 After martial law, she realized that even though the president changed, the system did not.
 While not practicing medicine formally, she was able to organize health practitioners among rural communities.

 Araullo has been the Chairperson of Bagong Alyansang Makabayan since 2008.
-She has continuously spoken regarding various issues in the Philippines na beyond regarding human rights, economics, and sovereignty.
+She has continuously spoken regarding various issues in the Philippines beyond regarding human rights, economics, and sovereignty.

-In October 2022, Araullo was red-tagged by social media trolls, claiming that she is a member of the New People's Army and responsible for the Mendiola Massacre.
-Her son, Atom, called out the red-tagging incident.
+In October 2022, Araullo and her son Atom were red-tagged by social media trolls, including former NTF-ELCAC spokesperson Lorraine Badoy and Jeffrey Celiz, claiming that she is a member of the New People's Army and responsible for the Mendiola Massacre.
+Her son, Atom, called out the red-tagging incident and filed a suit against Badoy and Celiz for civil damages, which ruled in favor of the Araullos.

 She writes an editorial in BusinessWorld, titled "Streetwise."

 Personal life

-He husband is Miguel Araullo, an engineer.
+Her husband is Miguel Araullo, an engineer.
 She is the mother of journalist and TV personality Atom Araullo.
-She said that Atom's activism also came into him personally, during the protests against then-president Erap Estrada.
+She said that Atom's activism also came into him personally, during the protests against then-president Joseph Estrada.